mgonza14/WindowsServers/README.md

 # WindowsServers

-This repo has all powershell scripts related to windows servers that i have compiled.
+This repo has all powershell scripts and functions related to windows servers that i have compiled.